 toggles, as described next.

 The idea with feature toggles (AKA feature flags) is to wrap new functionality in conditionals that let you turn (toggle) those features on and off dynamically.
 For example, imagine that you wanted to take the Node.js sample app you’ve been using throughout this blog post series, and to update it to return a proper home page that is a little more interesting than the "Hello, World!" text.
 However, it’s going to take you several months to implement this new home page.
-The idea with a feature toggle is to add a conditional to your code as shown in Example 85 (you don’t need to actually make these code changes; this is just for demonstration purposes):
+Therefore, you add a conditional to your code as shown in Example 84:

 app.get('/', (req, res) => {